alex-kim-dev/fake-user-data/README.md

   - [x] select region (at least 3 different)
   - [x] specify the number of errors per record (two "linked" controls — slider 0..10 + binded number field 0..1000)
   - [x] define seed value and "random" button to generate a random seed
-    - [ ] must be a combination of user seed and a page number to skip generating previous pages
+    - [x] must be a combination of user seed and a page number to skip generating previous pages
 - [x] if the user changes anything, the table below automatically updates (20 records are generated again)
-- [ ] infinite scrolling +10 records
+- [x] infinite scrolling
 - [x] the table
   - [x] index (1, 2, 3, ...) - no errors
   - [x] random id - no errors